 An employee must inform the employer in writing that they will be taking a family medical leave of absence.
 If they are required to start the leave before notifying the employer, they must due so as soon as possible, in writing, after starting the leave.

 The employee does not have to have the medical certificate before they start the leave, however in order to receive the job protection, a certificate must eventually be obtained.
 Once the employer requests the certificate, the employee has an obligation to provide the copy as soon as possible.
 The certificate must name the family member and state that they have a serious medical condition with a significant risk of death occurring within a specific 26-week period.
 There is no requirement to specify what the medical condition is.

 As noted, employers have an obligation to permit employees, in these circumstances to take the time off as indicated.
-The employee should not be penalized in anyway and should be granted the leave without judgement and fear or repercussions.
+The employee should not be penalized in any way and should be granted the leave without judgement and fear of repercussions.
 An employer cannot threaten, fire or penalize in any other way.
-Employers do not have an obligation to pay wages when an employee takes the leave of absence.
+Employers do not have an obligation to pay wages when an employee takes a leave of absence.